felskeM/OpSecAssignment/FelskeInstructionAssignment.md

 # How to Set Up Mullvad VPN on Windows 11 for Maximum Anonymity and Privacy

+##### ***DISCLAIMER: images will be in Spanish because my computer is in Spanish and I'm not changing my language for an assignment***

-This guide will walk you through setting up Mullvad VPN on a Windows 11 machine with an emphasis on **maximum anonymity and privacy**.
+This guide will walk you through setting up Mullvad VPN on a Windows 11 machine with a very strong emphasis on **maximum anonymity and privacy**.
 You will verify the VPN software using **PGP signatures**, create an anonymous account, **pay with cryptocurrency**, and configure the app securely.

 ---

 <style>
 div.grid {
   display: grid;
-  grid-template-columns: 1fr 1fr;
+  grid-template-columns: 60% 40%;
   gap: 20px;
 }
 div.left {